byt3n33dl3/.crackedauth/README.md

 Authentication cracker - trust attack

-## 🌟 Features
+## Features

-- [x] Easy to use.
+> - Easy to use.
 Keep your code clear.
-- [x] Support CDE modes: Before, Instead, After and Dead.
+- Support CDE modes: Before, Instead, After and Dead.
-- [x] Let you modify return value and arguments.
+- Let you modify return value and arguments.
-- [x] Support invoking original implementation.
+> - Support invoking original implementation.
-- [x] Remove CDE at any time.
+> - Remove CDE at any time.

 ```shell
 NSObject *z = NSObject.new;